tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 "There are only two problems in life:
 (1) you know what you want, and you don’t know how to get it; and/or (2) you don’t know what you want."

+”Without execution, the breakthrough thinking breaks down, learning adds no value, people don’t meet their stretch goals, and the revolution stops dead in its tracks.
+What you get is a change for the worse, because failure drains the energy from your organisation.
+Repeated failure destroys it.”

+”Quarterly reviews help keep plans up to date and reinforce synchronization.
+They also give a leader a good idea about which people are on top of their businesses, which ones aren’t, and what the latter need to do.”

+”It’s the consistency of practice that develops expertise in appraising and choosing the right people.
+The people process begins with one-on-one assessments, but when developed and practiced as a total process, it becomes incredibly effective as an execution tool.”

+”Tactics are central to execution, but execution is not tactics.
+Execution is fundamental to strategy and has to shape it.
+No worthwhile strategy can be planned without taking into account the organisation’s ability to execute it.”

+”Leading for execution is not about micromanaging, or being “hands-on,” or disempowering people.
+Rather, it’s about active involvement—doing the things leaders should be doing in the first place.””To change a business’s culture, you need a set of processes— social operating mechanisms.
+These will change the beliefs and behaviour of people in ways that are directly linked to bottom-line results.”

+”You cannot have an execution culture without robust dialogue.
+One that brings reality to the surface through openness, candor, and informality.
+Robust dialogue makes an organization effective in gathering information, understanding the information, and reshaping it to produce decisions.
+It fosters creativity—most innovations and inventions are incubated through robust dialogue.
+Ultimately, it creates a more competitive advantage and shareholder value.”

+”When you interview, you have to create a full picture of the person in your mind based on things you can learn by probing them.
+Then you need to find out about their past and present accomplishments, how they think, and what drives their ambitions.”

+”To be effective, a strategy has to be constructed and owned by those who will execute it, namely the line people.
+Staff people can help by collecting data and using analytical tools, but the business leaders must be in charge of developing the substance of the strategic plan.”

 # Reference
 - https://www.grahammann.net/book-notes/getting-things-done-david-allen